xenanetworks/PyXenaValkyrie/README.rst

 	- Capture - get captured packets
 	- Release ports and disconnect

-Upgrade from version 0.8.5 to version 0.10 and up
+Upgrade from version 0.9.2 to version 1.0.0 and up
-"""""""""""""""""""""""""""""""""""""""""""""""""
-Remove the owner parameter from init_xena: xm = init_xena(api, logger, owner) -> xm = init_xena(api, logger)

-Call xm.session.connect with owner parameter just before calling add_chassis: xm.session.connect(owner) xm.session.add_chassis(chassis)

-Replace logoff with disconnect: xm.logoff() -> xm.session.disconnect()
+""""""""""""""""""""""""""""""""""""""""""""""""""
+Version 0.9.2 is the last version supporting only CLI API.
+In order to introduce REST API some changes that breaks backwards compatibily were made:

+- xena_object.get_attributes()
+  Remove the attribute parameter and return all attributes of the object instead.

 Installation
 """"""""""""